Who We Are

 Advisory Council and Work Groups

-The Latino Program Development Team provides assistance working to develop educational materials and opportunities in Spanish language.
-Additionally, they advise us on issues concerning outreach and inclusion of other diverse cultures in our region.
+From 2004 – 2010 the Latino Program Development Team assisted the Network developing educational materials and training programs in Spanish language.
+Additionally, ongoing Latino advisors help guide us on issues concerning outreach and inclusion of other diverse cultures in our region.

-A diverse coalition of professionals dedicated to improving end of life care helps guide and assist with all related work including the Sonoma County POLST Implementation Program operated by the Community Network.
-A Physician Education Work Group comprised of several palliative care and hospice physicians helps ongoing with physician education efforts.
-A Community Education Work Group is focused on strategies for reaching the elderly and their caregivers.
+A diverse coalition of professionals dedicated to improving end of life care worked with the Journey Project from 2009 – 2014 helping to produce the Sonoma County POLST Implementation Program operated by the Community Network.
+A Physician Education Work Group comprised of several palliative care and hospice physicians helps ongoing with physician insight and education.